nazariyg/Solr-5-for-django-haystack/README.md

-As of 2.0 version of `django-haystack`, the compatibility layer with Solr backend lacks support for the newest 5.* version of Solr out of the box.
+As of 2.0 version of [`django-haystack`](https://github.com/django-haystack/django-haystack), the compatibility layer with Solr backend lacks support for the newest 5.* versions of Solr out of the box.
 But the two can still happily work together with a few bits of extra configuration.
+You just need to tell Solr to lay out your index in the olden way, without those fancy data-driven schemaless wonders.
 Here you can find steps for doing just that.

 You can skip the first step if you already have your Solr-as-a-**service** installed.

 ### 1. Install Solr as a service

 * Install Java if needed.
-* Download the `tgz` file from [Solr Releases](http://www.us.apache.org/dist/lucene/solr/).
+* Download the `.tgz` file from [Solr Releases](http://www.us.apache.org/dist/lucene/solr/).
 * Extract the installation script from the archive and run it:

 ```sh